konaindev/React-Django/README.md

 ## Running the project locally

 - Run `pipenv install` and `pipenv shell` to get the back-end requirements installed.
-- Run `yarn install` to get the front-end requirements installed.
+- Run `yarn install` to get the front-end requirements inst alled.
 - Then run `./manage.py test` to make sure there is sanity.
 - Set up a local dev-only `.env` file; here's mine: